Our scope is inclusive; Horizon publishes articles covering any research discipline within its scope.

 Affiliations: get it right

 After the journal has accepted your article, if you need to change the co-authors for any reason you should write to the executive editor of the journal, with a clear reason for the change.
 This letter must come from all the authors, including the person you are adding or removing.
 The executive editor will need to agree to the change.
+Same is applicable to any change of authorship sequence.

 If the corresponding author changes before the article is published (i.e., if a co-author becomes the corresponding author), please write to the executive editor of the journal, confirming that all, or both authors have agreed the change.